zulip/zulip/templates/zerver/help/keyboard-shortcuts.md

 * **Collapse/show message**: `-`

-* **Toggle topic mute**: `M` — Muted topics don't show up in any views (include Home), and don't contribute to unread counts.
+* **Toggle topic mute**: `M` — Muted topics don't show up in any views (including All messages), and don't contribute to unread counts.
 Read more about [muting topics](/help/mute-a-topic).

 ## Drafts